PCB-Defect-Detection-and-Classification/atharvam_1732/Milestone4/Documentation/Technical_Report.md

 ## 1. Executive Summary
 This report documents the design, implementation, and evaluation of an automated optical inspection (AOI) system for Printed Circuit Boards (PCBs).
 The objective was to eliminate manual inspection errors by developing a computer vision pipeline capable of detecting six specific manufacturing defects.

-The final system integrates a robust feature-matching alignment algorithm with a custom-tuned Convolutional Neural Network (EfficientNetB0).
-It achieves a **Validation Accuracy of 97.80%** and demonstrates **100% Recall** on critical failure modes (Open Circuits and Shorts), proving its viability for deployment in quality assurance workflows.
+The final system evolves beyond a simple prototype into an **Industrial-Grade QA Platform**.
+It integrates a robust feature-matching alignment algorithm with a custom-tuned Convolutional Neural Network (EfficientNetB0) and a persistent SQLite database backbone.
+The system achieves a **Validation Accuracy of 97.80%**, demonstrates **100% Recall** on critical failure modes, and provides real-time financial impact analysis for manufacturing decision-making.

 ---

 ## 2. System Architecture

-The solution implements a two-stage sequential architecture:
+The solution implements a three-stage sequential architecture:
 1.  **Stage 1: ROI Localization (Computer Vision)** - Deterministic algorithms locate potential anomalies.
 2.  **Stage 2: Defect Classification (Deep Learning)** - Probabilistic models classify the anomaly type.
+3.  **Stage 3: Business Intelligence (Analytics)** - Rule-based engines calculate financial impact and store audit logs.

 ### 2.1.
 The Processing Pipeline
 1.  **Reference Alignment (Registration):**